 At baseline and year 2 of the trial, approximately 600 participants living within driving distance of Boston, Massachusetts provide additional measurements from in-clinic study visits at the Clinical and Translational Science Center (CTSC) of Brigham and Women's Hospital.
 These visits include cognitive function assessments, anthropometrics, physical function assessments, blood pressure and other measurements.
 The trial will assess whether the study agents significantly affect changes in these variables over time.

-- A cocoa extract supplement will reduce the risk of major cardiovascular events, defined as a composite endpoint of myocardial infarction, stroke, cardiovascular mortality, and coronary revascularization;
+- A cocoa extract supplement will reduce the risk of major cardiovascular events, defined as a composite endpoint of myocardial infarction, stroke, cardiovascular mortality, coronary revascularization, unstable angina or ACS requiring hospitalization, carotid artery surgery, and peripheral artery surgery or angioplasty;

 - A daily multivitamin will reduce the risk of invasive cancer (excluding non-melanoma skin cancer).